netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 ## Expose services of type LoadBalancer by specifying an IP address

+You can also expose a service of type LoadBalancer manually by specifying an IP address in your service definition.

-Create a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), in your service definition file, specify `spec.type:LoadBalancer` and specify an IP address in the `spec.loadBalancerIP` field.
+ To expose a service of type LoadBalancer manually, you can specify the IP address in the service definition YAML file as follows.

+    spec:
+      type: LoadBalancer
+      loadBalancerIP: "<ip-address>"

 When you create a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), the Citrix ingress controller configures the IP address you have defined in the `spec.loadBalancerIP` field as a virtual IP (VIP) address in Citrix ADC.